Rainyan/nt-hammer-bootstrap/README.md

 ## Requirements

-* Windows 10 or newer (older versions may work, but aren't officially supported)
+* Windows 10 or newer
+  * Older Windows versions may work, but aren't officially supported
+  * For Linux, you may be able to run this in the same Wine prefix as your Windows tooling, but this remains untested as of now
 * Steam has to be installed, and logged in

 ## Installation